glmack/techniche/README.md

 Recommendations are evaluated in terms of relevance to technology decision-makers.
 Intermediate intrinsic evaluation metrics, such as coherence and perplexity metrics for LDA provide additional diagnostics.

 #### Deployment
-Techniche is available for user experimentation as a Flask [web app](https://www.techniche.app) that offers a search interface where - as an intermediate demo step - users can input text strings describing technical areas and return predicted topics and their associated word co-occurences.
+Techniche will be made available for user experimentation as a Flask web app that offers a search interface where - as an intermediate demo step - users can input text strings describing technical areas and return predicted topics and their associated word co-occurences.